-The treatments can reduce and alleviate pain; promote better sleep; help relieve anxiety, stress, and depression; and promote overall relaxation, to name a few of the benefits.
+The treatments can reduce and alleviate pain; promote better sleep; help relieve anxiety, stress, and depression; assist in balancing the body's energy; and promote overall relaxation, to name a few of the benefits.

-Reiki is performed while the person is fully clothed.
-Because reflexology treatments involve the feet, a client must remove her shoes and socks.
-And, Raindrop Technique accesses the feet and back; so the client needs to remove shoes, socks, and clothing to the upper torso.
+Energy work is performed while the person is fully clothed.
+Because reflexology treatments involve the feet, a client must remove her shoes and socks; it's helpful to wear loose, comfortable clothing that allows access to your legs.
+Raindrop Technique focuses the feet and back; so the client needs to remove shoes, socks, and clothing to the upper torso.

 No. Depending upon your health issues, some reflexes may be tender, and it is important for me to know which areas are tender or painful so that I may work those reflexes a little differently.
 However, many teachers say that a light to medium touch is as effective in creating positive results as a very penetrating touch.

 Reflex points are present in your feet, hands, and ears.
 However, some health conditions respond better to work in the hands or ears, as opposed to the feet.
 For example, neck and lower back pain respond better to work with reflex points in the ears, while conditions related to the eyes and ears or sinuses respond better to work with reflex points in the hands.
 By working each of these areas, it is like having your body worked on 3 times while focusing on the points most beneficial to your condition.

 Chronic foot pain can be related to a variety of factors, such as your weight (being overweight or pregnant), your activity (for example, overuse of muscles and tendons from extended periods of standing or walking on hard surfaces, or high impact exercise), the type of shoes that you wear (narrow toe box, high heels, no arch support, shoes that are too small for your feet), the way you walk (over-pronation or over-supination), or simply the construction of your feet (very flat or very high arches).